esmerexie/esmerexie/README.md

 # Hi, I’m Rexie Esmeralda

-- I am intersested in learning how to code just like all of you!
-- 🌱 I’m currently learning how to use Github
-- 💞️ I’m looking to collaborate on ...
+I am a Software Developer hoping to break into the tech world!

-- You can reach me by email : rexieesmeralda@icloud.com / [Linkedin](https://www.linkedin.com/in/rexieesmeralda/)
+You can reach me by email : rexieesmeralda@icloud.com / [Linkedin](https://www.linkedin.com/in/rexieesmeralda/)

+#

 ### 🧰 Languages and Tools